msergiy87/ansible-wowza/README.md

 ```

 # Distros tested
-Currently, this is only tested on Ubuntu 14.04.
+Currently, this is only tested on Ubuntu 14.04 as a client aand server machine.
 It should theoretically work on older versions of Ubuntu or Debian based systems.

 ## Wait a minute, what the hell is Wowza?
 From the Wowza site: